Server-Eye/helpers/Readme.md

 ```

 ## Support
-We provides these scripts as-is.
+We provide these scripts as-is.
 We cannot guarantee that the scripts will work for you.
 For more information please contact our [support](https://support.server-eye.de).

+## Known issues
+All functions in this namespace require an internet connection to https://api.server-eye.de
+To run these functions, open Internet Explorer at least once and navigate to https://api.server-eye.de.
+If that works, the provided functions should work aswell.